EURO 2020 scenarios, permutations, standings for group stage, last 16

 Sweden (4) vs Poland (1)

-Sweden will go through if they avoid defeat against Poland.
+Sweden are through to last 16.
 If Sweden lose and the other game is drawn, Sweden, Slovakia and Poland will be split for first to third place on results between the three teams.
 If Sweden lose they finish third.

 Slovakia will go through if they beat Spain, or if they draw and Sweden avoid defeat.